Click & Cook+

 Customised meal plans user flow

+- Facilitate action.
 User is most likely to follow his plan, if he is motivated to achieve his goal, is able to do it and reminded by a trigger.
-When users are getting closer to the end of their plan, they will receive a notification inviting to create a new plan for next week.
+When users are getting closer to the end of their existing plan, they will receive a notification inviting to create a new plan for the next week.

-Card on the main screen indicating of how much is left to achieve their goal and celebrating progress.
+- Sustain behaviour.
+Positive feedback is a way to celebrate user progress.
+Card on the Home screen indicating of how much is left to achieve their goal.

 Detailed nutritional information